 The Academic Program

-To graduate with the major in political science, a student must complete 8.5 credits in the department- at least eight courses in the department, plus the 0.5 credit requirement for completing the senior comprehensive exercise.
+To graduate with a major in political science, a student must complete 8.5 credits in the department- at least eight courses in the department, plus the 0.5 credit requirement for completing the senior comprehensive exercise.
 At least five of these eight courses must be taken at Swarthmore, including all of the distribution requirements (see below), and two introductory level courses (POLS 002, 003, 004, 010) must be completed at Swarthmore before acceptance as a major.
 Introductory level courses will count as distribution requirements.

 Honors majors and minors, course majors, and special majors may take one course in the department credit/no credit after all distribution and department requirements have been fulfilled.
 Special permission of the chair is required if the credit/no credit course chosen is a theory course.

 Political science majors are required to take one course or seminar in each of the three subfield areas: 1) American politics; 2) comparative or international politics; and 3) political theory.
 All distribution requirements must be met by courses taken at Swarthmore.

 Courses in American politics include: Environmental Politics, Constitutional Law, American Elections, Lesbians and Gays in American Politics, Political Parties and Elections, Congress and the American Political System, Polling, Public Opinion and Public Policy, Politics of Voting Rights, U.S. Presidency, Race and American Development, Urban Underclass, Democratic Theory and Practice (POLS 019), Politics of Punishment, and others.

 Courses in comparative and international politics include: Latin American Politics, China and the World, Defense Policy, American Foreign Policy, The Causes of War, Globalization, International Political Economy, and others.